-EAVI2020 is certainly the most relevant and comprehensive ongoing EU research consortium tackling HIV vaccine development.
+EAVI2020 is undoubtedly the most relevant and comprehensive ongoing EU research consortium tackling HIV vaccine development.
 The wide range of expertise in the project provides ample opportunity for collaboration and exploring novel concepts to achieve our ultimate goal of developing therapeutic and prophylactic HIV vaccines.
 [EAVI2020’s] consortium brings together many of the smartest and most enjoyable investigators in Europe from a number of overseas partner institution.
-Working in this consortium is great fun and a privilege
+Working in this consortium is great fun and a privilege.

 How does IrsiCaixa connect with the HIV/AIDS community?

 We have been working closely with at-risk populations and have been able to include many participants with existing HIV infection, highly exposed uninfected individuals, and individuals with a number of other co-infections into our studies.
 As well as basic and clinical studies including clinical trials, we have created the HIVACAT community advisory committee.
 This is a central group of community representatives that help us understand the needs and expectations of the community and in turn, allows us to conduct outreach work, training and dissemination of our scientific activities.